TanStack/query/docs/react/guides/optimistic-updates.md

 ```
 [//]: # 'ExampleUI4'

 `variables` will be an `Array`, because there might be multiple mutations running at the same time.
-If we need a uniqe key for the items, we can also select `mutation.state.submittedAt`.
+If we need a unique key for the items, we can also select `mutation.state.submittedAt`.
 This will even make displaying concurrent optimistic updates a breeze.

 ## Via the cache